Diaa-Eldeen-E/QueueSystemSimulation/README.md

 [![Build Status](https://travis-ci.com/diaa3007/QueueSystemSimulation.svg?branch=master)](https://travis-ci.com/diaa3007/QueueSystemSimulation/)

+## Abstract**

  This project is mainly an application on statistics and probability which includes:
 - Collecting a sample from a real queue
 - Writing a software to calculate the queue properties and service statistics.
 - Simulating any virtual queue system and calculating it’s statistics.

  This should give us a way to optimize the system by predicting and estimating the effects of any possible change.
 &nbsp;
 &nbsp;